Skip to content

 Dermaplaning bundles and memberships cut the per-session price, but only if you use every visit.
 The 2026 package math and break-even.

-By the True Beauty Cost editorial teamUpdated June 23, 2026How we research
+By the True Beauty Cost editorial teamUpdated July 31, 2026How we research

-Dermaplaning packages and memberships lower your price per session, but only if you actually use every treatment you prepay for.
+Dermaplaning packages and memberships lower your price per session, but only if you use every treatment you prepay for.
 A salon that charges around $120 a la carte might sell a three-session bundle near $330 (about $110 each) or a twelve-session package around $1,200 (roughly $100 each).
 The discount is real, yet it changes the salon-vs-home math in ways the headline sticker price hides.

 How package pricing typically works